wirefailed/wirefailed.github.io/_pages/about.md

 👶 I will introduce more about myself!

 ## Current Project
 🖍️ Since 2024, I have been self-studying Machine Learning during my free time.
-I am particularly interested in the mathematics behind Stable Diffusion and plan to share my annotated notes once I complete them.
+I am currently working on developing Swift app and planning to publish it during this academic year.

 I enjoy exploring various subfields of Machine Learning.
 If you are interested in starting a project, feel free to contact me!

-📚 In addition to this, I am currently reading papers on Reinforcement Learning (RL) and have attempted to implement Deep Reinforcement Learning (DRL) in a 3D environment.
-Unfortunately, my computer couldn't handle the computational load, but I'm eager to continue learning and experimenting in this area.
+📚 In addition to this, I am currently refining my understanding of Deep Reinforcement Learning.
+I will share few chapters at a time in blog to keep in track of my insights.

 ## Hobbies and Interests
-🎥 When I am not on my computer, I like to watch old classic movies or new releases!
-I have been a fan of all kinds of movies since childhood.
-Recently, I watched "Forrest Gump" without knowing the plot and with no expectations.
-To my surprise, I quite enjoyed it, especially seeing Forrest's resilience throughout his life.
+🎥 When I am not on my computer, I enjoy watching both classic movies and new releases!
+I have been a fan of all kinds of films since childhood.
+Recently, I watched Snowpiercer, which fascinated me with its portrayal of a plausible dystopia that could occur in the future.

 📕 These days, I try to read as much as possible!
-I am currently reading "Surely You're Joking, Mr. Feynman."
+I have recently completed "Surely You're Joking, Mr. Feynman."
 I highly recommend it to anyone reading my page.
-As someone interested in physics, I thoroughly enjoyed his anecdotes and found his perspective on the world fascinating.
+I am starting on "Cosmos" by Carl Sagan

 💪 Going to the gym has become an essential part of my life.
 It is a key part of my daily routine.
 If you're interested in my workout program, I follow a Push-Pull-Legs (PPL) routine!